PostHog/posthog-android/USAGE.md

 [Authorized Domains for Replay](https://us.posthog.com/settings/project-replay#replay-authorized-domains) has to be disabled, for now, or create a new testing project to not disrupt your current project configuration.

-Let us know your `organization_id` so we can enable the `session-replay-mobile` feature flag for your organization.
+Let us know when you're ready to view the recordings.
+While replay is in beta there's still some setup on our side before you can playback the sessions we capture such as enabling the `session-replay-mobile` feature flag for your organization.

 Requires the Android SDK version >= [3.1.0](https://github.com/PostHog/posthog-android/releases/tag/3.1.0).